Two faith-based, true-to-life films spotlighting the consequences of war on those who serve will debut in theaters this fall.

 The second faith film, Indivisible, will open Oct.
 26 and follows the story of Army Chaplain Darren Turner, who returned home from Iraq in 2008 with mental and emotional scars from what he had experienced.
 It is not yet rated.

-Both movies tackle similar issues: post-traumatic stress and the pressures that military life and war can place on a marriage.
+Both Christian war movies tackle similar issues: post-traumatic stress and the pressures that military life and armed conflict can place on a marriage.

 Filmmaker Matthew Baer, who produced the 2014 Unbroken film and the newest one, said little was known about post-traumatic stress when Zamperini came home.